paulstothard/genotype_conversion_file_builder/docs/README_output.md

 1. Find the row for marker 'ARS-BFGL-BAC-10867'.
 2. Examine the 'FORWARD\_A' and 'FORWARD\_B' columns in the row from step 1 to determine which contains 'G': if it is the 'FORWARD\_A' column then the 'TOP' transformation is the value in the 'TOP\_A' column of this row; if it is the 'FORWARD\_B' column then the 'TOP' transformation is the value given in the 'TOP\_B' column.
 3. Examine the 'FORWARD\_A' and 'FORWARD\_B' columns in the row from step 1 to determine which contains 'C': if it is the 'FORWARD\_A' column then the 'TOP' transformation is the value in the 'TOP\_A' column of this row; if it is the 'FORWARD\_B' column then the 'TOP' transformation is the value given in the 'TOP\_B' column.

+**Note**: The TOP and DESIGN values are not provided for Affymetrix panels.
+The precise meaning of AB and FORWARD is not consistent between Illumina and Affymetrix panels.
+Use the PLUS format when combining data from Illumina and Affymetrix panels.

-Note: Indel alleles in the AB\_A, AB\_B, TOP\_A, TOP\_B, FORWARD\_A,
+**Note**: Indel alleles in the AB\_A, AB\_B, TOP\_A, TOP\_B, FORWARD\_A,
 FORWARD\_B, DESIGN\_A, DESIGN\_B, PLUS\_A, and PLUS\_B columns are given as D
 (deletion) or I (insertion).